crymimi98/week2ResearchRepoDemo/reflections/reflectiveJournal.md

  An IDE or an integrated development environment is a software suite that consists of tools to develop and test software applications.

 ### What did you learn out of the Marshmallow Challenge?
 Did you have any blocks during this challenge?
 How did you overcome them?
  I was recovering from a concussion so I wasn't there for the Marshmallow Challenge but we did something similar in high school PE.
 I was in a team with Japanese exchange students(relevant information) competing with my classmates.
 And I learned a lot about my shortcomings.
 Even though I was in charge, we won because of teamwork, 100% and I would have lost alone or if they listened to everything I said.
 We were given just a few inches of tape, paper and straws to build a structure that can carry a marshmallow.
 I came up with the foundation design but turns out that I was impatient and unrefined.
 I just wanted to get it done as soon as possible that I was haphazard with the tape and alignment.
-But my teammates showed "Kaizen", they mindfully used each resource and aligned everything carefully and that made our building strong and tall.
+But my teammates showed "monozukuri", they mindfully used each resource and aligned everything carefully and that made our building strong and tall.
 The benefit of them using their time like that, outweighed the cost of finishing early.
 At the time I felt they were wasting time because I felt each second ticking by but actually the bigger picture is that the nurture they put in made it strong and lead to no mistakes that needed even more time to fix.
 This challenge is surprisingly philosophical.

 ### So far, what was the hardest moment of this course for you?